 Are there any downsides?

 There are a few downsides to even the healthiest of liquid meal replacements.

 Firstly, if your shake of choice is not in powdered form but pre-made, it will not be convenient to take with you when traveling.
 If you buy a powdered replacement meal, keep in mind that you will need to add water, milk, or some other liquid.
-Another thing to be aware of is that some liquid meal replacements require refrigeration to e palatable and remain fresh.
+Another thing to be aware of is that some liquid meal replacements require refrigeration to be palatable and remain fresh.

 Cost can also be an issue.
 While some liquid meal replacement products will cost around the same as buying a latte, others are more expensive.
-To save money, you can make your own low-fat, low-calorie smoothies.
+To save money, make your own low-fat, low-calorie smoothies.
 Granted, this will be more work than opening a packet, but it will cost less.
 And, you will know exactly what is going into them and be able to customize them to your taste.

 5 Low-Fat Low-Calorie Smoothies You Will Love